 Grails is a sports bar in Wynwood with a big back patio where you can sit, have some beers (or cocktails), and eat bar food like guacamole, burgers, and wings.
 It’s a solid place to watch a sport or two, and they’re accepting reservations online.

 MiMo doesn’t really have any bars, but there is a little outdoor spot in the back of the New Yorker Hotel.
-Don’t expect much more than beer and simple well drinks here, but it’s a casual place good for a sunset drink, or some live jazz on Tuesdays.
+Don’t expect much more than beer and simple well drinks here, but it’s a casual place good for Happy Hour.

 The Anderson underwent some light renovations while they were closed - they built out a bar in the backyard and added tacos to the menu.
 There is still a fair amount of outdoor seating out back and you won’t need a reservation.